-All credential holders must keep current with continuing education and their three-year renewal fees (cost to be determined).
+All credential holders must keep current with continuing education and their three-year renewal fees (currently $150 for members, $400 for nonmembers).
 In the future, it is the goal of the IMTA Credentialing Committee to incorporate a standardized assessment exam into the eligibility requirements.

 * Estimated fee to sit for the CMT assessment exam once available

 As an international organization, IMTA prorates fees based on the World Bank list of country economies.
 For example, residents in certain countries could receive a fee discount ranging from 25% to 75% off the application fee below.

 Application fees are non-refundable.
 Be sure that you meet all application requirements prior to submitting payment.
 The fees you contribute to IMTA Credentialing Programs goes towards administering our credentialing system and directory.
 Renewal fees allow us to keep our organization running, continually improve our credentialing system and expand our benefits and services to credential holders.
 For questions, contact us.

 Most frequent questions and answers